es21e8/pdsnd_github/README.md

 chi.csv
 was.csv

-##Tools
+### Tools
-The following were used throughout the development of the project
+The following tools were used throughout the development of the project:
 - Python 3
 - Jupyter Notebook
 - ATOM editor with Pylint